 - salt & pepper to taste

-- Combine the raisins and mango chutney into the ground meat along with the chopped red onions and half of the chopped green onions.
+- Combine the raisins and Major Grey's chutney into the ground meat along with the chopped red onions and half of the chopped green onions.
 Chill for at least one hour for the flavors to develop and to make the patties easier to handle.

 - While the meat chills, stir together the lemon juice, cucumber, and plain Greek yogurt.
 Chill until ready to serve.

 - Serve the patties between two pieces of naan.
-Top with the cucumber yogurt, any remaining mango chutney, sliced red onions, and fresh parsley (or cilantro!)
+Top with the cucumber yogurt, any remaining Major Grey's chutney, sliced red onions, and fresh parsley (or cilantro!)
 Enjoy!